ShevonCooray/Dataset-and-Code-for-Dual-Wavelength-Fluorescence-Based-Chlorophyll-Sensor/README.md

-Contains the final processed dataset used for training and validation.
+* chl\_2000\_3694.csv : Raw pixel intensity data (pixels 2000–3693) for all 11 samples, including corresponding Chl-a and Chl-b concentrations (mg/L), used as input for all machine learning model training and validation without baseline correction, smoothing, or normalization.
+Each row corresponds to one sample.